Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 21 Januari 2025 00.21.51 UTC
+- WIB: Selasa, 21 Januari 2025 01.30.38 UTC
-- WITA: Selasa, 21 Januari 2025 01.21.51 UTC
+- WITA: Selasa, 21 Januari 2025 02.30.38 UTC
-- WIT: Selasa, 21 Januari 2025 02.21.51 UTC
+- WIT: Selasa, 21 Januari 2025 03.30.38 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: funny
+Kategori: technology